clairefro/postchat-api/README.md

 API-driven chat for an API-driven world.

-You won't find any message input boxes here... make a POST request!
+You won't find any message input boxes here... make a POST request to send a message!

+Messages can be viewd in real time from `https://postchat.netlify.app/rooms/:roomId` when using prod configuration.

 Built with Node/Express/Typescript/MongoDB